TonytheAlias/AI-CheaterExtension/Readme.md

 3. Open Chrome browser once installed

-4. Click on the puzzle piece icon at the right-end outside of your url bar.
+4. Click on the puzzle piece icon on the top right of browser.
 Then click manage extentions.
    ![Screenshot1](./Images/Screenshot1.png)
    ![Screenshot2](./Images/Screenshot2.png)